Stanley Tucci

-Tucci also starred in numerous television series such as the legal drama Murder One (1995–96), the medical drama 3 lbs (2006), Ryan Murphy's limited series Feud: Bette & Joan (2017), and the drama Limetown (2018).
+He has starred in numerous television series such as the legal drama Murder One (1995–1997), the medical drama 3 lbs (2006), Ryan Murphy's limited series Feud: Bette & Joan (2017), and the drama Limetown (2018).
 He played Stanley Kubrick in the HBO film The Life and Death of Peter Sellers (2004).
-For his portrayal of Walter Winchell in the HBO film Winchell (1998) he received the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie.
+For his portrayal of Walter Winchell in the HBO film Winchell (1998) he received the Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or Movie.
 Since 2020, Tucci has voiced Bitsy Brandenham in the Apple TV+ animated series Central Park.

-From 2021 to 2022 he hosted the CNN food and travel documentary series Stanley Tucci: Searching for Italy for which he won two consecutive Primetime Emmy Awards for Outstanding Hosted Nonfiction Series.
-He was also nominated for a Tony Award for Best Actor in a Play for his role in Frankie and Johnny in the Clair de Lune (2003), and a Grammy Award for The One and Only Shrek! alongside Meryl Streep.
+From 2021 to 2022, he hosted the CNN food and travel documentary series Stanley Tucci: Searching for Italy for which he won two consecutive Primetime Emmy Awards for Outstanding Hosted Nonfiction Series.
+He was nominated for a Tony Award for Best Actor in a Play for his role in Frankie and Johnny in the Clair de Lune (2003), and a Grammy Award for narrating the audiobook The One and Only Shrek!
+(2008).

-Early life
+Early life and education

 Tucci was born on November 11, 1960, in Peekskill, New York, and grew up in nearby Katonah, New York.
-His parents, Joan (née Tropiano), a secretary and writer, and Stanley Tucci Sr. an art teacher at Horace Greeley High School in Chappaqua, New York, both of Italian descent, have roots in the town of Marzi in Calabria.
-His maternal great-grandmother, Angela Albanese, was from Calabria and her surname indicates that she was of Arbëreshë descent.
+His parents, Joan (née Tropiano), a secretary and writer, and Stanley Tucci Sr. an art teacher at Horace Greeley High School in Chappaqua, New York, both of Italian descent, have distant roots in the town of Marzi in Calabria, Southern Italy.
 Tucci is the oldest of three children, including his sister, actress Christine Tucci.
 Screenwriter Joseph Tropiano is a cousin.
-During the early 1970s, the family spent a year living in Florence, Italy.
+During the early 1970s, he spent a year living in Florence, Italy.

-He attended John Jay High School, where he played on the soccer and baseball teams, although his main interest lay in the school's drama club, where he and fellow actor and high school friend, Campbell Scott, son of actors George C. Scott and Colleen Dewhurst, gave well-received performances at many of John Jay's drama club productions.
+He attended John Jay High School, in Lewisboro, New York, where he played on the soccer and baseball teams, although his main interest lay in the school's drama club, where he and fellow actor and high school friend, Campbell Scott, son of actors George C. Scott and Colleen Dewhurst, gave well-received performances at many of John Jay's drama club productions.
 Tucci then attended State University of New York at Purchase, where he majored in acting and graduated in 1982.
 Among his classmates at SUNY Purchase was fellow acting student Ving Rhames.
-It was Tucci who gave Rhames, born Irving, the Ving nickname by which he is known.
+It was Tucci who gave Rhames, born Irving, the nickname "Ving".